Chart Color Schemes

 Kambah has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that may impact this region.
+AreaSearch has identified eight projects that may impact the region.
 Notable projects include Athllon Drive Duplication, Kambah BMX Facility Lighting Upgrade, Kambah Group Centre Expansion, and Marigal Gardens Retirement Village Expansion.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.